-- Lower cost per hour compared to competitors; for example, a business career program is only $1250 tuition per quarter, costing less than $7000 on average per year.
+- Lower cost per hour compared to competitors; for example, a CSI’s Business Career Program is only $1250 tuition per quarter, costing less than $7000 on average per year

-- 1-year certificate programs, so the student commits to a program for 1-year, instead of 2-years associates or 4 -years bachelor’s degrees.
+- 1-year certificate programs allow the student to commit to a program for 1-year, instead of 2-years associate or 4 -years bachelor degree

-- Free 15-min legal sessions for CSI students with Gardini Law Partnership.
+- Free 15-minute legal sessions for CSI students with Gardini Law Partnership

 For additional guidance on flexible financing, please contact one of our knowledgeable team members here!